SaurabhGoyal/vmrs/Readme.md

 - The instruction-set would be of Assembly language as it is smaller and easier to implement.

 ## How does it work internally?
+- High level -
+    - Machine needs to do take data, take instructions and do their calculations and produce results.
+    - Machine needs a way for taking and storing the data, instructions and results.
+This is where **memory** comes.
+    - Machine needs to perform calculations for instructions, that calculation happens in the logic gates implemented in the hardware of the machine and is encapsulated in the form of **registers**.
+    - Data need to be sent to registers from memory and register is instructed to perform the operation.
+    - For dealing with dynamic usecases such as IO devices, machine either uses dedicated registers (special purpose registers) or dedicated memory (memory mapped registers).
 - Machine has two components -
     - Registers - For control purpose.
 Each register can hold a 16 bit value.
 There are 10 registers in this implementation -
         - R0-R7 - value storage during instruction execution